SelimChraibi/real-time-human-detection/Project Report.md

 - The last step was to optimise and factorise the code

 But the project took more than 5 neatly independent steps...
 Here are some of the things I learned during this project:
-- Debugging a neural network is HARD: I realised many times after 1 or 2 hours of training a model that I hadn't implemented a feature to save my weights or that I made a small mistake in the training parameters etc. Sometimes my computer will crash after 1 hour or the connection to the cloud computing engine would get interrupted
+- Debugging a neural network is HARD: I realised many times after 1 or 2 hours of training a model that I hadn't implemented a feature to save my weights or that I made a small mistake in the training parameters etc. Sometimes my computer would crash after 1 hour or the connection to the cloud computing engine would get interrupted
 - Computing on GPU is far more efficient than on CPU.
 I also learned to install the CUDA toolkit and cuDNN
 - I also got to test out both AWS and Google Cloud.
 Google Cloud seems overall to be a better solution for occasional use and for a project, especially since they offer one year of free usage
 - Choosing the right dataset is very important as well as balancing it (in the case of classification problem)